adrockmkt/adrock-extrator-emails/README.md

 2. Provide your URLs in the input field.
 3. Click **Start**.
 4. Open **Dataset → default** to see results and export to **CSV/JSON**.

+### Dataset & Export

+The extracted emails are available in the Apify Dataset with a structured table view.
+You can easily export the data to CSV or JSON formats directly from the Apify Console.

 ## 🧠 Notes & Limitations